 Now, one of the biggest drawbacks of learning how to trade is the fact you will most likely have to teach yourself.
 In other professional fields your education and internship is conducted under the close supervision of field professionals, but in trading, unless you have connections with full-time, successful traders, you will most likely have to blaze your own trail.
 The drawback to this unfortunate reality is that it extends the learning curve for most traders.
 If you could have someone standing over your shoulder, or even consulting with you over the phone, it would help tremendously.
 Therefore, network as much as you can and try to connect with successful, professional traders.

 Once you have put together 6 consecutive months of strong winning months, then you are ready to move to the final stage of the learning curve.
 Also, if you have a month of two that is breakeven or slightly down, that is okay.
 That is the reality of trading.
 If you have 4 positive months, and 2 breakeven or slightly down months over the course of 6 months, that is great!!
 Do not expect every month to be a positive month because that probably will not happen.
 Your goal instead should be to execute your strategy without fail.
-If you do that, money will be a byproduct of your trading success.
+If you do that, money will be a by-product of your trading success.

 The final stage of the trading learning curve is to fully fund an account and begin trading heavy positions.
 This stage goes on forever.
 Traders who really develop strong habits of success oftentimes transition to managing money at some point, and then trading becomes more of a formalized business.
 The funding of your trading account at this point will most likely be a substantial amount of money for you personally, but when you fund the account you must be willing to face the reality that the possibility exists you could lose all of this money.
 If you follow the first two stages of the trading journey exhaustively, then your chances of losing all this money are extremely low, but it has been done before-many times by many traders.
 Therefore, be humble.
 The greatest traders oftentimes have a very healthy, not unhealthy, fear of the markets, as they realize that if they slip up in their discipline and trading habits, the market will show no mercy, and money will be lost very quickly.

-If you approach trading with the understanding that it is a journey which will take time, your probability of trading success will increase dramatically.
+Our best forex trading secret to offer: if you approach trading with the understanding that it is a journey which will take time, your probability of trading success will increase dramatically.
 Do not expect to begin trading and make several thousand dollars after a few months.
 Instead, be realistic.
 Set realistic goals.
 You should allow at least 8 months of practice before you fund your trading account with substantial money, and it may take much longer than that, depending on your progress.
 The good news is that you can become a full-time, successful trader who earns a living from the market.
 It has been done by traders before you which means you can do it, too!

 Forextraders' Broker of the Month